 Virginia follows international evaluation guidelines to select CmPS project winners prior to the state bowl competition.
-For rules governing student projects eligible for international competition refer to guidelines sent to each participating coach.
+For rules governing student projects eligible for international competition, refer to guidelines sent to each participating coach.

-All teams and individuals that submit projects for the competition are invited to participate in the CmPS Fair at the Virginia State Bowl for 2014-2015.
+All teams and individuals that submit projects for the competition are invited to participate in the CmPS Fair at the Virginia State Bowl for 2019-20.
 Awards are presented for winning projects.
 CmPS team participation at the bowl is limited to fifteen students and five adults.
+Additionally, first place CmPS projects meeting an eighty percent Virginia evaluation and guidelines set forth by the rules governing the international program in each division win the right to represent Virginia at the FPSP International Conference.